 Suicide and mental health problems

 - According to the most recent data, 40,571 male veterans and 2,637 female veterans died by suicide between 2000 and 2010.

 - Female veterans committed suicide at rates more than five times greater than female civilians in the same time frame, and the suicide rate for women rose 83 percent between 2001 to 2014, compared with 40 percent among their civilian counterparts.

-- Young veterans between 18 years and 29 years of age face the greatest risk of suicide.
+- Young veterans between the ages 18 and 29 face the greatest risk of suicide.
 Suicide rates among veterans in this age range are nearly five times higher for men and more than 10 times higher for women than suicide rates among their counterparts in the civilian population.